phoboslab/WebGLImageFilter/readme.md

 Demo: [phoboslab.org/log/2013/11/webgl-image-filter](http://phoboslab.org/log/2013/11/fast-image-filters-with-webgl)

-Construct a chain of image filters and apply them on an Image or Canvas.
-All filters are executed as WebGL Shaders which makes them pretty fast.
+Construct a chain of image filters and apply them to an Image or Canvas element.
+All filters are executed by WebGL Shaders which makes them pretty fast.

 Please also have a look at the excellent [glfx.js](https://github.com/evanw/glfx.js) by @evanw.